 I was corresponding with my brother about Trump’s lamentable European tour and dead-eyed D-Day speechifying, and Mark mentioned another sad aspect of the coverage – in all the talk of the bravery of the landing forces and the fierce resistance they met, hardly anybody mentioned that the success of the invasion had a great deal to do with the almost miraculous absence of the Luftwaffe anywhere near Normandy on June 6, 1944; and of course nobody mentioned Pete Quesada, because nobody ever does.

 This browns me to no end.
 General Elwood “Pete” Quesada is a personal hero, and it’s a crime against history that he isn’t famous.
 This great man, so unsung today, had a huge part in pushing history in the right direction, while serving as the commander of all US fighter aircraft in the European Theatre, a role he assumed in 1944 when he was just 40 years old.
-His 9th tactical air force boasted over 1,500 fighters, and Quesada, more than anybody else, knew just what to do with them.
+His 9th tactical air force boasted over 1,500 fighter planes, and Quesada, more than anybody else, knew just what to do with them.
 Had he not, only God knows what might have happened on those five beaches in Normandy.